Xilinx/brevitas/README.md

 ```

 Note how the network was parametrized to reflect a few of the differences between PyTorch quantized inference operators and the standard ONNX opset:
-- Pytorch doesn't support bias quantization, standard ONNX does.
+- Pytorch doesn't support explicit bias quantization, standard ONNX does.
-- Both PyTorch and ONNX supports signed symmetric weights, but in practice supports for onnxruntime for the is still limited, so we go with asymmetric weights there.
+- We pick an 8-bit signed symmetric weights quantizer for PyTorch (which would normally be used by default), while for ONNX we go for an unsigned asymmetric one, since support for it in onnxruntime is more mature.
 - With the FBGEMM x86 backend (which is enabled by default), PyTorch recommends to use 7-bit activations to avoid overflow.

 ### Export to TVM

-The Pytorch export flow generates a TorchScript model, which means that the network can also easily be passed to any external toolchain that supports TorchScript, such as *TVM*:
+The PyTorch export flow generates a TorchScript model, which means that the network can also easily be passed to any external toolchain that supports TorchScript, such as *TVM*:

 ```python
 from tvm import relay